moazzamalirind/GCD_BugFlowExperiment/README.md

 _________________________________________________________________________________________________
-## Bugs buy water from hydropower producers: modeling, tradeoffs, and multi-objective management
+## Bugs Buy Steady Releases from Hydropower Producers to Encourage more Synergistic Reservoir Management
 _________________________________________________________________________________________________

 This study is part of my M.S. degree in Civil and Environmental Engineering at Utah State University, Utah, USA.